Photo Surfaces Of Sam Elliott When He Was A Teenager

 Paramount Plus / YouTube

-Elliott’s talents were recognized long before he became the star he is today.
+Elliott’s talents were recognized long before he became the movie star he is today.
 As a high school student, he was named the “Boy-Of-The-Month,” and the award was issued “on the basis of talent.”

 An old newspaper article surfaced on social media in 2017 about Elliott winning this award.
 The article listed his involvement in school plays, track, water skiing, football, and vocal performances.
 He was also described as being “dark haired, blue eyed and 6′ 2″ tall.”